Mean values of arithmetic functions in short intervals and in arithmetic progressions in the large-degree limit: Preparation for proof of Theorem

 where the sum is over the \emph{distinct} permutations of $\lambda$ followed by $n-k$ zeros.
 In particular, $m_{\lambda}$ is the elementary symmetric polynomial $e_{k}$ if $\lambda=(1,1,\ldots,1)$ with $k$ ones.

-The following lemma expresses exponential sums, of the form appearing in the right hand side of \eqref{eq:snmult}, as an evaluation of a monomial symmetric polynomial. \begin{lem} Let $\FactType=\{(d,e_i): 1 \le i \le k\} \in \Omega$.
+The following lemma expresses character sums, of the form appearing in the right-hand side of \eqref{eq:snmult}, as an evaluation of a monomial symmetric polynomial. \begin{lem} Let $\FactType=\{(d,e_i): 1 \le i \le k\} \in \Omega$.
 Let $\lambda\in \YY$ be the partition whose parts are $\{ e_i\}_{i=1}^{k}$ in non-increasing order.
 Let $\chi$ be a Hayes character.
 We have

 \end{lem} \begin{proof} A polynomial $f$ with $\FactType_f=\FactType$ is necessarily given by a product $\prod_{i=1}^{k} P_i^{e_i}$ where $P_i$ are distinct elements from $\mathcal{P}_d$.
 Equivalently, $f$ may be expressed as $\prod_{P \in \mathcal{P}_d} P^{e(P)}$ where the multiset $\{e(P) : P \in \mathcal{P}_d\}$ is equal to